norman/friendly_id/Guide.md

     rails generate friendly_id
     rake db:migrate

-This will add a table named +friendly_id_slugs+, used by the {FriendlyId::Slug}
+This will add a table named `friendly_id_slugs`, used by the {FriendlyId::Slug}
 model.

 ### Considerations

-This module is incompatible with the +:scoped+ module.
+This module is incompatible with the `:scoped` module.

-Because recording slug history requires creating additional database records, this module has an impact on the performance of the associated model's +create+ method.
+Because recording slug history requires creating additional database records, this module has an impact on the performance of the associated model's `create` method.

 ### Example